GabsEdits/gxbs.dev/content/commissions.md

 - **Process**

   - Regular updates will be provided.
-  - Final delivery as a zip file containing all necessary files, including source code.
+  - Final delivery as a zip file containing all necessary files, including source code for development, and the Figma file for design.

 - **Other Details**
   - Projects include both dark and light modes by default.
-  - Manual switchers are available for an additional <mark>3€</mark>.
+  - Manual switchers are available for an additional <mark>3€</mark> when developing.
   - Returning customers, students, and non-profits enjoy a 10% discount.

 </section>